 - Criminal Cases: in very rare instances the ACLU of NH may defend an individual criminally prosecuted for engaging in constitutionally protected activities, such as participation in a political demonstration.

 - Divorce, child custody or support cases.

 - Civil disputes between private individuals.

 - Employment disputes including dismissal, workman’s compensation or employment benefits.

 To Apply for Legal Assistance

-If you would like to apply for legal assistance with the NHCLU, please complete the following online legal intake form.
+If you would like to apply for legal assistance with the ACLU of NH, please complete the following online legal intake form.
 If you have questions about the intake form, please call the office at (603) 225-3080.
-Our paper legal intake form can also be found here and mailed to the NHCLU, but we ask that you use our online legal intake form wherever possible so that we can provide a more prompt response.
+Or, use our printable legal intake form and mail it to us at ACLU of NH, 18 Low Avenue, Concord, NH 03301.